 - 1. Define money. - 2.
 Describe the work or economic functions that money performs. - 3.
 Define barter and explain why it is economically inefficient. - 4.
 Explain why some forms of commodity money are better than others. - 5.
-Explain why representative money and credit money supplanted commodity money. - 6.
+Explain why representative, credit, and fiat money are supplanted commodity money. - 6.
 Define the money supply and explain how and why it is measured.